-H4.1 All records and correspondence relating to your disclosure will be stored securely in line with our Student Privacy Notice.
-Your consent will always be obtained before seeking further information about any disclosure from third parties.
+- H4.1 All records and correspondence relating to your disclosure will be stored securely in line with our Student Privacy Notice.
+Your consent will always be obtained before seeking further information about any disclosure from third parties. - H4.2 Any disclosure to use one of our services will be dealt with confidentially, and you will only be asked for the information relevant to the service you require.